 6. Warm Hat, Gloves, and Scarf

-- What to pack: A warm beanie, gloves (preferably waterproof), and a scarf or neck gaiter for extra warmth.
+What to pack: A warm beanie, waterproof gloves, and a scarf or neck gaiter for extra warmth.

 Tour to Torres del Paine with Trekking to Base de las Torres from Puerto Natales